-Non-text Contrast: (WCAG 2.1) 1.4.11 The visual presentation of the following have a contrast ratio of at least 3:1 against adjacent color(s): User Interface Components Visual information required to identify user interface components and states, except for inactive components or where the appearance of the component is determined by the user agent and not modified by the author; Graphical Objects Parts of graphics required to understand the content, except when a particular presentation of graphics is essential to the information being conveyed.
-(Level AA) Fail (M) Text Spacing: (WCAG 2.1) 1.4.12 presentation of graphics is essential to the information being conveyed.
-In content implemented using mark-up languages that support the following text style properties, no loss of content or functionality occurs by setting all of the following and by changing no other style property: Line height (line spacing) to at least 1.5 times the font size; Spacing following paragraphs to at least 2 times the font size; Letter spacing (tracking) to at least 0.12 times the font size; Word spacing to at least 0.16 times the font size.
+Non-text Contrast: (WCAG 2.1) 1.4.11 The visual presentation of the following have a contrast ratio of at least 3:1 against adjacent color(s): User Interface Components Visual information required to identify user interface components and states , except for inactive components or where the appearance of the component is determined by the user agent and Fail (M) not modified by the author; Graphical Objects Parts of graphics required to understand the content, except when a particular presentation of graphics is essential to the information being conveyed.
+(Level AA) Text Spacing: (WCAG 2.1) 1.4.12 presentation of graphics is essential to the information being conveyed.
+In content implemented using mark-up languages that support the following text style properties , no loss of content or functionality occurs by setting all of the following and by changing no other style property: Line height (line spacing) to at least 1.5 times the font size; - (-) • Spacing following paragraphs to at least 2 times the font size; Pass (P) Letter spacing (tracking) to at least 0.12 times the font size; Word spacing to at least 0.16 times the font size.
 Exception: Human languages and scripts that do not make use of one or more of these text style properties in written text can conform using only the properties that exist for that combination of language and script.
-(Level AA) Pass (P)

-Content on Hover or Focus: (WCAG 2.1)

-1.4.13 Where receiving and then removing pointer hover or keyboard focus triggers additional content to become visible and then hidden, the following are true:

-Dismissible

-A mechanism is available to dismiss the additional content without moving pointer hover or keyboard focus, unless the additional content communicates an input error or does not obscure or replace other content;

-Hoverable

-If pointer hover can trigger the additional content, then the pointer can be moved over the additional content without the additional content disappearing;

-Persistent

-The additional content remains visible until the hover or focus trigger is removed, the user dismisses it, or its information is no longer valid.

-Exception: The visual presentation of the additional content is controlled by the user agent and is not modified by the author.

-Note: Examples of additional content controlled by the user agent include browser tooltips created through use of the HTML title attribute.
-Note: Custom tooltips sub-monus, and other normodal popules that

-Note: Custom tooltips, sub-menus, and other nonmodal popups that display on hover and focus are examples of additional content covered by this criterion.

 (Level AA)

-Pass (P)
+Content on Hover or Focus: (WCAG 2.1) 1.4.13 Where receiving and then removing pointer hover or keyboard focus triggers additional content to become visible and then hidden, the following are true: Dismissible A mechanism is available to dismiss the additional content without moving pointer hover or keyboard focus, unless the additional content communicates an input error or does not obscure or replace other content; Hoverable If pointer hover can trigger the additional content, then the pointer can be moved over the additional content without the additional content disappearing; Pass (P) Persistent The additional content remains visible until the hover or focus trigger is removed, the user dismisses it, or its information is no longer valid.
+Exception: The visual presentation of the additional content is controlled by the user agent and is not modified by the author Note: Examples of additional content controlled by the user agent include browser toolting created through use of the HTML title attribute Note: Custom toolting, sub-menus, and other nonmodal nonuns that display on hover and focus are examples of additional content covered by this criterion